Destinations India offers online reservation for the Taj and Tigers tour itinerary, India

 Day 02: Delhi

-We cross the city and into the walled gates of the Old Delhi.
-The capital of Muslim India between the 17th and 19th centuries, Old Delhi seems somewhat anachronistic as compared to New Delhi.
-It draws one through congested roads and lanes, interesting mosques, monuments and forts relating to its chequered history.
-Our tour includes visits to the Jamma Mosque (1650) and drive through the fabled area of Chandni Chowk (aptly translates to Moonlight Square) where the throngs of shoppers and vendors meet in the oldest area of Delhi, on to the Red Fort (1639-1648 built by Shah Jehan the builder of the Taj Mahal in Agra) to view the inlaid and carved Royal Chambers, on to Raj Ghat and nearby ghats where the founder of the nation, Mahatma Gandhi and thereafter Indira Gandhi and Rajiv Gandhi were cremated.
+Later we cross the city and into the walled gates of the Old city with visits to the Jamma Mosque (1650) and drive through the fabled area of Chandni Chowk (aptly translates to Moonlight Square) where the throngs of shoppers and vendors meet in the oldest area of Delhi.
+Visit the Red Fort (1639-1648 built by Shah Jehan the builder of the Taj Mahal in Agra) to view the inlaid and carved Royal Chambers, on to Raj Ghat and nearby ghats where the founder of the nation, Mahatma Gandhi and thereafter Indira Gandhi and Rajiv Gandhi were cremated.

 The highlight of this tour would be a ride on cycle rickshaws.
 Now these are 3-wheel cycles with a sofa seat at the back.
 The Rickshawalla (Rickshaw driver) sits on a small cushion in the front and two passengers on the sofa seat behind.
 This is a remarkable way to explore and picture the hustle and bustle as well as the colour of the narrow winding streets bursting with people and pavement shops selling wares of all description - including a laughing set of dentures.
 The ride would be accompanied by peals of laughter both from the passengers as well as the onlookers.